 Maybe you’ll even move up to the 10K, half or challenge?
 Hey, crazier things have happened.

-I say that from experience: my first Princess was supposed to be a one and done.
-Yet, here I am, eight years later…
+I say that from experience: my first Princess was supposed to be a one-and-done.
+Yet, here I am, 12 years later…

 See you real soon, right?
 Ha!